Service & Faith Learning Community

 The CSA supports Loyola’s Service and Faith Learning Community (SFLC).
 The Service and Faith Learning Community provides a holistic encounter with the Jesuit values of service and faith for a small community of first-year students.
 Students in the SFLC live together in one of Loyola’s residence halls, take a couple of courses together, and engage in out of the classroom program and activities.

 SFLC members are supported by staff members in the CSA, a Learning Community Assistant (a fellow student!), Residence Life staff, and select faculty members.
-Just this year, SFLC members have volunteered in the local community, visited local congregations, taken part in workshops, toured the neighborhood, had dinner in small groups with faculty and staff members at Loyola, and viewed the movie “Selma.”
+Just this year, SFLC members have volunteered in the local community, visited local congregations, taken part in workshops, toured the neighborhood, and had small-group lunches and dinners with Loyola faculty and staff members.

 By participating in the SFLC, the CSA hopes that students will be able to: